 Planning for a disaster

-Under New Zealand Animal Welfare legislation, you must take all reasonable steps to ensure that your animals’ physical, health and behavioural needs are met - these needs are defined in the Animal Welfare Act 1999 (section 4).
-In a disaster these requirements must still be met.
-The Act defines these needs as provision of:
+Under New Zealand Animal Welfare legislation, you must take all reasonable steps to ensure your animals’ physical, health and behavioural needs are met.
+These needs are defined in the Animal Welfare Act 1999 (section 4) and include:

-- Physical handling which minimises the likelihood of unreasonable or unnecessary pain or distress
+• Physical handling that minimises the likelihood of unreasonable or unnecessary pain or distress

 Resources

-There are loads of great resources online to help you build a plan for evacuation that includes your animals.
+There are loads of great resources online to help you build an evacuation plan that includes your animals.

 General